robots-make-art-too/GROUP17_Artistic_Reality/README.md

 # Checklist

-- [ X ] QR code submitted for printing (markers submitted for printing)
+- [x] QR code submitted for printing (markers submitted for printing)

-- [ X ] The Group Meeting with me (this is yes or no and will be counted from the first request of meetings - not the     reminder to have a meeting with me)
+- [x] The Group Meeting with me (this is yes or no and will be counted from the first request of meetings - not the     reminder to have a meeting with me)

 - [ ] Set of videos and photos documenting the experience and all working components

-- [ X ] The live website at gh - pages branch AND QR code to custom Group landing page and AR activation
+- [x] The live website at gh - pages branch AND QR code to custom Group landing page and AR activation

-- [ X ] Instructions, introduction, theme, story etc. as documentation on landing webpage
+- [x] Instructions, introduction, theme, story etc. as documentation on landing webpage

 - [ ] One of the following:
       -  List of GPS coords/locations